Business owners often ask me about www.SquareUp.com or one of the competitor mobile card reader companies like Intuit’s GoPayment or NAB’s PhoneSwipe.

 In this post, I’ll be focusing on Square, though much of the information applies to all the mobile companies previously referenced.
 Square, often referred to as “Square Up” (due to their domain name) is a company founded by Twitter’s Jack Dorsey.
 They have had significant amounts of buzz and media attention, in large part because of Dorsey’s PR skills and eye for design.

-If you are a microbusiness with low monthly volume (less than $1,000/mo) and/or low average transaction size ($5-20), and don’t mind having little to no customer service, then yes.
-Square, or one of their competitors, are a great option for you.
+If you are a micro business with low monthly volume (less than $1,000/mo) and/or low average transaction size ($5-20), and don’t mind having little to no customer service, then yes.
+Square, or one of their competitors, is a great option for you.

 A few considerations...

-It’s clean and simple, having just one fee of 2.75% for swiped transactions, and 3.5% + $0.15 per typed transactions (as of this post).
-There are no monthly fees, no activation fees, or gateway fees, or early termination fees.
+It’s clean and simple, having just one fee of 2.75% for swiped transactions, and 3.5% + $0.15 per typed transaction (as of this post).
+There are no monthly fees, no activation fees, gateway fees, or early termination fees.